China Poised to Surpass Green Hydrogen Production Targets Ahead of Schedule

 To address this mismatch, China is expanding its network of hydrogen pipelines, exemplified by oil and gas company Sinopec's development of a 400-kilometer pipeline between Ulanqab in Inner Mongolia and Yanshan in Beijing.

-However, challenges persist in operating electrolyser facilities at full capacity due to the substantial renewable energy required.
+However, challenges persist in operating electrolyser facilities at full capacity due to the substantial required.
 Hydrogen projects often compete with other electrification needs throughout China, with safety risks emerging when operating below 30% capacity, according to Rystad Energy.

 Nonetheless, Rystad Energy anticipates the continued growth of green hydrogen in China, given its rapid installation of new electrolyser capacity, mirroring the country's leadership in the solar and wind industries.